Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment.
-Use multi-carrier rate comparison before buying every label.
+Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment, often $5-15 per guitar.
+Rate-shop USPS, FedEx, and UPS before buying every label, or let Ship Intelligence pick the cheapest valid rate automatically.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
-Predefine return options and pricing rules in your shipping workflow.
+Predefine return box sizes and the carrier you will use, so a return is a two-minute task, not a scramble.

 Shipping Checklist for Guitars

-• Add tracking notifications to reduce where-is-my-order tickets.
+• Add tracking notifications to cut where-is-my-order tickets.

 Real Guitars Shipment Examples